AnasAlsallak/AnasAlsallak/README.md

 - 💡 I'm interested in Data Science, Software Development, Cyber Security.

-- 📚 I hold a Bachlor Degree in Network Engineering from Jordan University of Science and Technology.
+- 📚 I hold a Bachelor Degree in Network Engineering from Jordan University of Science and Technology.

 🚀 I'm excited to share my work and connect with like-minded individuals.
 Feel free to explore my repositories, and don't hesitate to reach out to me on [LinkedIn](https://www.linkedin.com/in/anas-al-sallak-059430207/).
 Let's collaborate and create something amazing together!